AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 ## Progress
 The first thing that was done in the summer with aide_draw was get rid of any files and folders that we believed were not necessary.
 We still have yet to do a deep dive into the code and refactor any necessary functions, as well as change up the naming conventions to make it easier to develop on.

+## Progress 2
+We have also been testing AIDE draw on Travis CI to make sure that it passes all tests.
+So far it has been failing.
+Ethan has been

 ## AIDE Document
 Using the specified physical parameters and documentation templates, Document generates completed build documentation for the hydraulic design of a water treatment plant.